getodk/governance/TOOL-GOVERNANCE.md

 - It has achieved its goals and is complete.
 - Its maintainers no longer wish to be associated with ODK.

 The archiving process should be triggered by any member of the TAB who becomes aware of a tool’s suitability for archiving.
 The said member should request time on a TAB meeting agenda to discuss the archiving.
-If the TAB decides the tool is suitable for archiving, a clear, public notice should be posted on the ODK forum in the Governance category notifying the community of the TAB’s intent to archive the tool after 30 days.
+If the TAB decides the tool is suitable for archiving a clear, public notice should be posted on the ODK forum in the Governance category notifying the community of the TAB’s intent to archive the tool after 30 days.

 Notwithstanding the above, the TAB may decide to archive a tool at any time and for any reason.

+Any decision to archive a tool must also be approved by Get ODK Inc.

 Upon the decision to archive a tool, the following should be undertaken by the TAB: